-The Hypori solution includes the following components:
+The Hypori VMI platform includes the following components:

-- Hypori Halo Client: This is an iOS-based application that installs on the end user's mobile device and communicates with the Hypori Virtual Device on the server through secure encrypted protocols.
-The platform device is not included in the TOE boundary. - Hypori Virtual Device: This is an Android-based virtualized mobile device executing on a server in the cloud. - Hypori Servers: This is the cloud server cluster that hosts the Hypori Virtual Devices. - Hypori Admin Console: This is a browser-based administration user interface that is used to manage the Hypori system. - Hypori User Management Console: A web application to manage users within a designated Hypori Halo environment.
+- Hypori Halo Client: This is a Windows-based application that installs on the end user's Windows desktop, Surface tablet, or laptop and communicates with the Hypori Virtual Device on the server through secure encrypted protocols.
+The platform device is not included in the TOE boundary. - Hypori Virtual Device: This is an Android-based virtualized mobile device executing on a server in the cloud - Hypori Servers: This is the server cluster that hosts the Hypori Virtual Devices. - Hypori Admin Console: This is a browser-based administration user interface that is used to manage the Hypori system. - Hypori User Management Console: A web application to manage users within a designated Hypori Halo environment.